Chemical Relocation and Laboratory Commissioning and Decommissioning

 9. Products that are stored in corroded or poor condition containers must be disposed of or contents transferred to a compatible container and labelled properly.

-10. Segregate chemicals using Memorial?s compatible storage group classification and recommended storage groups for common chemicals.
+10. Segregate chemicals using Memorial's chemical compatibility chart and recommended storage groups for common chemicals.

 a.
 Refer to the products Safety Data Sheet (SDS).